STORYMIRROR

 Till my fair face returns

-Rich kiss curls of gold, cornbraids and knots
+Rich kiss curls of gold, corn braids, and knots

 Glisten upon my forehead

-My high cheek bones
+My high cheekbones

-Turn truer than an ugly scar reef
+Turn truer than an ugly scarred reef

 For a face now devoid of colour